itskaranshah/k8-init/README.md

 **kube-proxy:** Load balances traffic b/w the app components, keeps track of endpoints and updates IP tables for routing traffic appropriately.\
 **Container Runtime:** Kubernetes supports several container runtimes: Docker, containerd, CRI-O, and any implementation of the Kubernetes CRI (Container Runtime Interface).

+**_Kubernetes authentication_** Kubernetes uses authentication plugins to authenticate API requests.
+Number of supported authentication strategies, including X509 client certs, static token files, bootstrap tokens, static password files, service account tokens, OpenID connect tokens, and more.\
+When you authenticate, you authenticate as one of two types of accounts:\
+[User accounts](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/#user-accounts-vs-service-accounts) are used by humans or other services outside of the Kubernetes cluster. \

 **Deploy a production-grade Kubernetes cluster on AWS**\
 <https://gruntwork.io/guides/kubernetes/how-to-deploy-production-grade-kubernetes-cluster-aws/#what-is-kubernetes>